steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ##### Testing
 - [x] Add the new properties to the ConstructValidModel method of the \<Model>TestModelFactory class.
 - [x] Run the unit tests.
-- [x] Replace the test JSON files in Solver\Test with the updated properties.
+- [x] Update the test JSON files using MRUpdateSeedData.

 ##### Schema
 - [x] Update ModelRelief.dgml schema diagram.